 I’ve listened to Underwood’s powerful and crystal-clear voice as she did the song, and she’s wonderful.
 However, I will swear to you here that there’s a version of it that I like even better.

 If you go to YouTube and type in Charlie Daniel’s name, the fiddle player, you’ll hear him perform the song at George Jones’ funeral in April of 2013, at the Grand Ol’ Opry.
 Daniels’ voice is not as polished as Underwood’s – not as pretty – with that wide vibrato of his.
 But the sincerity with which he sings, the phrasing he uses, the familiar and customary hat, jeans and boots…and the country band accompaniment with strings and steel guitar brings tears to my eyes every time I hear it.
 And, I listen to that tune often, because I believe…and I love the simple, classic country sound.

 Another reason that I like the Daniels’ version is that he’s up there in years.
 Born in October of 1936, Charlie just turned 82 years old, and he performs the song as if he knows he’s very near to his own calling.
 In fact, since that posting in 2017, Daniel’s has passed, dying on July 6, 2020.

 Here it is (above)…so you won’t have to go to YouTube.
 Click and listen, and please, resist the temptation to close out of this.
 Hear Charlie Daniels sing and speak the words of a song that Carrie Underwood has again made popular.
 William L. Thompson never knew that appreciation for his song would come in this manner.

-And if I ever get to meet Charlie Daniels I’m going to make it a point to tell him – he wouldn’t look as good in the gown that Carrie wore, but he sure breaks my heart when he sings…Softly and Tenderly!
+And if I ever get to meet Charlie Daniels I’m going to make it a point to tell him – he wouldn’t look as good in the gown that Carrie wore, but he sure breaks people’s hearts when he sings…Softly and Tenderly!